psyh/testlib/README.md

 10. Show "heart" icon above Person's photo if Person existing in result list got status "like".
 (Use any icon you can find)

 #### Required
+Do not change the code of the module
 Data has to be locally saved

 #### Desirable